 A woman my views on (sex and) women seeks to gather.

-We’re thinking of partnering; these seem greatly to matter –
+We’re thinking of partnering; these seem to matter –

 Revealing if I’ll do or not.
-Or does she really wish
+Or is her real wish

 To continue on alone instead of love with its risks?